Skip to content

 While decision makers are sold by pragmatic stuff like saving time and money, the workforce isn’t always consulted – or even informed – about prospective changes.
 If the people using the tool day to day aren’t in the loop you open yourself up to two problems: One, you’re missing out on helpful insight into blind spots you might have if you’re not the one in the field.
 Two, people are more likely to get their backs up about change that has been “done to them” instead of “done with them”.

-It’s a bit ironic.
+The solution is communication.
+It’s a bit ironic though.
 One of the benefits of digital transformation is better communication, but the process itself isn’t always well communicated.
-It’s probably not realistic to get input from every member of the company, it is realistic to be candid with the people who will be impacted by DX.
-Talk to key members in different roles and make sure you’re informed about what works and doesn’t in their current process, and how DX could help them.
+It’s probably not realistic to get input from every member of the company, it is realistic to be candid with the people who will be impacted by digital transformation.
+Talk to key members in different roles and make sure you’re informed about what works and doesn’t in their current process, and how digital transformation could help them.
 You’ll get more knowledge and they’ll feel invested, and more likely to support the transition.

 Barrier 2: Cost